Albufeira: 20th century

-In the first decades of the 20th century, the export of fish and nuts represented the largest contribution to the local economy of the municipality.
-The town itself had five factories employing 700-800 people, mostly wives of fishermen working in local production.
-Yet, between 1930 and 1960, there was a considerable decline in fortunes, resulting in the closing of many of these factories, the reduction in fishing boats along the coast and the abandonment of many of the homes.
-The population was reduced by half and the fishing industry became a subsistence activity, supporting local consumption only.
+In the first decades of the 20th century, the export of fish and nuts were central to the local economy.
+The town had five factories employing 700-800 people, mostly wives of fishermen working in local production.
+Between 1930 and 1960, there was a considerable decline in fortunes, resulting in the closing of many of these factories, the reduction in fishing boats along the coast and the abandonment of many of the homes.
+The population was reduced by half, and the fishing industry became a subsistence activity, supporting local consumption only.

 The town started to become a hub for tourism in the 1960s, and has grown to accommodate this since, growing out into the surrounding hills to accommodate thousands of the 5 million tourists who visit the Algarve region each year.

 Governance

 The municipality of Albufeira is governed by the Câmara municipal of Albufeira.
 During the 2021 municipal election, sitting mayor José Carlos Rolo (PPD/PSD) has been reinstated with 32,04% of the votes.